laharipeddi/Neural-Nexus-Puzzle/README.md

 ---

 ## How to Run
--pip install numpy
+- pip install numpy
--RUN python neuralpuzzle.py
+- RUN python neuralpuzzle.py